marboro92/nifty-things/README.md

 ## Managing Content

 Content for some pages can be found under within '.json' files  in the `content/` folder to make content easy to update without having to know React.
-In there, there is a `marketplace` (NiftyTunes) and `artists` (BRIDG3 For Artists) folder for each section of the app.
+In there, there is a `marketplace` (NiftyTunes) and `creator` (BRIDG3 For Creators) folder for each section of the app.
 Each .json file corresponds to a single page within the app, edit the values of each key in the json object to change the text that appears on each page.

-You can find references to these content files throughout the app by searching for `content.[some key]` for example `content.title` in the artist's home page (`artists/index.js`) corresponds to the `"title:"` in key in the `home.json` file.
+You can find references to these content files throughout the app by searching for `content.[some key]` for example `content.title` in the artist's home page (`creator/index.js`) corresponds to the `"title:"` in key in the `home.json` file.

 If needed, you can double check the syntax of the json object after making changes by copy and pasting the contents of the .json file into a linter for example https://jsonlint.com/ and checking that it is valid.